 What items are prohibited at Oatland Island?

-Prohibited items include alcohol, balloons, skateboards, roller skates, bikes, trikes, Segways, firearms, weapons and knives.
+Prohibited items include alcohol, balloons, drones, skateboards, roller skates, bikes, trikes, Segways, firearms, weapons, knives and pets.
 Smoking, electronic cigarettes and bare feet are also prohibited.
 Fishing poles/fishing are not allowed on wildlife centers grounds.

 Do you have Wi-Fi available?